dhutapratama/docs/valet.md

 brew install php
 ```

 After installing PHP, you are ready to install the [Composer package manager](https://getcomposer.org).
 In addition, you should make sure the `~/.composer/vendor/bin` directory is in your system's "PATH".
-After Composer has been installed, you may install Laravel Valet as a global Composer package:
+After Composer has been installed, you may install Lets Valet as a global Composer package:

 ```shell
 composer global require laravel/valet